 We are studying the mangroves' blue carbon capacity; that is, their capacity to sequester and store carbon, which is crucial for climate change mitigation efforts.
 We are also studying the rate at which mangroves sequester carbon in soils, and how this has changed since they first colonized Galapagos.

-We study the impact of changes in climate, in particular the effects of El Niño and La Niña phenomena on mangrove ecology and the biodiversity found in them, the growth rate of mangrove forests, and other aspects, such as reproduction and germination.
-We are also looking at the potential impacts of climate variability on carbon sequestration, their function as habitat for marine species and their ecosystem services.
+We study the impact of climate change, in particular the effects of El Niño and La Niña phenomena on mangrove ecology and the biodiversity found in them, the growth rate of mangrove forests, and other aspects, such as reproduction and germination.
+We are also looking at the potential impacts of climate change and variability on carbon sequestration, their function as habitat for marine species and their ecosystem services.

 Studying landlocked mangroves